Anuththara-Rupasinghe/PPMT-ESD-Estimation/README.md

 Following these steps will regenerate the Figures and results outlined in the Section V.A (Case 1: Latent trivariate process observed through spiking) in the paper.
 The tasks performed by each function are explained in detail in their headers and comments.

+This paper was presented in part at the IEEE Data Science Workshop, Minneapolis, MN, USA, June 2019:
+A.  Rupasinghe  and  B.  Babadi,  “Multitaper  analysis  of  evolutionaryspectral density matrix from multivariate spiking observations,” in 2019 IEEE Data Science Workshop (DSW), June 2019.
+(Link: https://user.eng.umd.edu/~behtash/publications.html)

 Contact: raar@umd.edu